THE KLEZMER BLINDFOLD TEST

 2. “Blooz” Michael Winograd’s Infection

-My philosophy is do something new every day, but always in relationship to the past and tradition.
-If I have Kashi Island Vanilla today, I go with Kashi Autumn Wheat tomorrow.
-Sugar Pops, no thanks.
-Corn Pops, double no thanks.
-Call them what you will.
+My philosophy: do something new every day.
+If I have Kashi Island Vanilla for breakfast today, I go with Kashi Autumn Wheat tomorrow.
 Joe’s O’s or Cheerios?
 Depends.
-I’ll go with Joe’s on Mondays and Cherrios on Tuesdays.
-And don’t forget Ralston’s Tasteoos.

-This tune?
-This is the Wino, Michael Winograd, on clarinet.
-He constructs his tunes with great care: one note, then silence, then another note.
-Give it a 5.
+This is Wino, Michael Winograd, on clarinet.
+He constructs his tunes with great care.
+Give him a 5.

 Michael Winograd, clarinet; Frank London, trumpet; Daniel Blackberg, trombone; Brandon Seabrook guitar; Michael McLaughlin, accordion; Jason Nazary, drums.